 Autonomic neuropathy occurs when there is damage to the nerves that control the body’s automatic functions, such as digestion, blood pressure and bladder function.

-Diabetic neuropathy is caused by diabetes and usually causes peripheral neuropathy.
+Diabetic neuropathy is caused by diabetes most commonly affects the nerves of of the hands and the feet.
 It can also affect nerves controlling automatic functions of the body, such as digestion, or nerves in the hips and thighs.

 Peripheral neuropathy affects nerves in outer (peripheral) parts of the body such as the feet, legs, hands and arms.